Salt Lake Valley: Development

-The only areas that have not been urbanized in Salt Lake Valley are near the Great Salt Lake (prevented by frequent flooding) and in the far west and mid-southwest parts of the Valley, although even those areas are beginning to experience the effects of the Salt Lake City urban area's rapid expansion.
-This southwestern expansion is typified and will be facilitated by the Mountain View Corridor.
-Some experts are claiming that the Valley will be urbanized rim-to-rim within the next 50 years.

 A company known as Kennecott Land, which owns the eastern foothills of the Oquirrhs in the western part of the valley, recently drafted a plan that would develop the rest of the entire valley within 75 years, adding at least 500,000 residents.
 The first development, known as the Daybreak Community, has substantial portions already completed but continues construction.
 It will focus on transit-oriented development (it already has service by TRAX light rail and will also feature a ski resort in the Oquirrh Mountains and a university campus).

 Interstate 15 runs north to south through the middle-eastern portion of the Valley and Interstate 80 runs east to west in the northern quarter of the Valley from Parley's Canyon into Tooele County to the west (where it cuts across a small portion of the Great Salt Lake).
 The Interstate 215 belt route, State Route 154 (Bangerter Highway), State Route 201 (21st South Freeway), and State Route 85 (Mountain View Corridor) are also major transportation routes.
 The Utah Transit Authority operates an extensive bus system across the Wasatch Front, including the Salt Lake Valley, in addition to three light rail lines (known as TRAX) in the Valley.
 A commuter rail line known as FrontRunner runs north to Pleasant View in Weber County and south to Provo in Utah County.